libprima/prima/README.md

 After almost **three** years of intensive coding, **the [modern Fortran version](./fortran) of PRIMA has been finished by December 2022.**

-Given the **modern** Fortran version, the implementation in other languages becomes **much easier**, because we now have a structured and modularized implementation as a reference.
-I will implement the methods in other languages in this way.

 #### MATLAB

 - An [interface](./matlab/interfaces/prima.m) is provided for [using the Fortran implementation under MATLAB](./README_mat.md).